SocialHackersCodeSchool/beautifulcurriculum/README.md

 ## How does this work?
 Using the GitHub API the website queries the root repositiories of all of the included modules.
 When the user clicks on a link it will attempt to load the file requested.
 If the file is a Markdown file then it was convert the markdown into HTML tags and load them in the window.
 If the file is a directory then at the moment it will fail.
 In the future graceful handling of dictories is required.

-This project used react and node.
+This project uses react and node.

 ## How can you help?
 I'll try to keep the issues tab open with ongoing bugs and improvements.
 If you know Design, then please help me.
 Please.